 buying existing housing on the open market and converting it to affordable housing

-through the application of our planning policies, which will seek either a financial contribution towards the provision of affordable housing or delivery of affordable housing on the development site (depending on the number of homes to be built)
+through the application of our planning policies, which will seek either a financial contribution towards the provision of affordable homes or delivery of affordable homes on the development site (depending on the number of homes to be built)

-What are our planning policies around the delivery of affordable housing?
+What are our planning policies around the delivery of affordable homes?

 Our Core Strategy is the key document within the Local Plan and it confirms that we aim to deliver at least 1,150 affordable homes between 2011 and 2026.

-How much affordable housing is being provided in Elmbridge?
+How many affordable homes are being provided in Elmbridge?

-In the five years between April 2011 and March 2016, just over 400 affordable homes have been delivered in the borough, at an average of 80 per year.
-In the year between April 2015 and March 2016, 62 affordable homes were provided, with 54 being new-builds and eight delivered through other means.
+In the seven years between April 2011 and March 2018, 480 affordable homes were delivered in the borough, at an average of 68 per year.
+In the year to March 2019, around 100 more affordable homes are anticipated to be delivered in the borough.
+These will be delivered on the following sites: